awsdocs/amazon-cognito-developer-guide/doc_source/using-service-linked-roles.md

 ## Service\-linked role permissions for Amazon Cognito<a name="slr-permissions"></a>

 Amazon Cognito uses the following service\-linked roles:
-+ ** AmazonCognitoIdpEmailService** – Allows Amazon Cognito user pools service to use your Amazon SES identities for sending email\.
++ ** AWSServiceRoleForAmazonCognitoIdpEmailService** – Allows Amazon Cognito user pools service to use your Amazon SES identities for sending email\.
-+ ** AmazonCognitoIdp** – Allows Amazon Cognito user pools to publish events and configure endpoints for your Amazon Pinpoint projects\.
++ ** AWSServiceRoleForAmazonCognitoIdp** – Allows Amazon Cognito user pools to publish events and configure endpoints for your Amazon Pinpoint projects\.

+**AWSServiceRoleForAmazonCognitoIdpEmailService**

-The `AmazonCognitoIdpEmailService` service\-linked role trusts the following services to assume the role:
+The `AWSServiceRoleForAmazonCognitoIdpEmailService` service\-linked role trusts the following services to assume the role:
 + `email.cognito-idp.amazonaws.com`

 The role permissions policy allows Amazon Cognito to complete the following actions on the specified resources:

-**Allowed Actions for AmazonCognitoidpEmailService**
+**Allowed Actions for AWSServiceRoleForAmazonCognitoIdpEmailService:**
 + Action: `ses:SendEmail` and `ses:SendRawEmail`
 + Resource: `*`